 Community Service Across Knoxville

 The emphasis I placed on inclusiveness and community engagement led to greater roles within the City of Knoxville.
 In 2013, I was appointed to the Neighborhood Advisory Council by Mayor Madeline Rogero where I collaborated with neighborhood leaders to provide feedback to the City of Knoxville regarding proposed policy.
-This led to additional appointments to the City of Knoxville’s Public Property Naming Committee and the Public Stakeholder’s Advisory Committee for Recode Knoxville.
+This led to appointments on several City of Knoxville’s public boards such as the Public Property Naming Committee.
 I was later asked by several Knoxville community leaders to serve as a member of community-wide organizations, such as The Bearden Village Council and Community Forum, giving a larger, more unified voice in addressing community concerns.
 My continued passion for the outdoors and access to recreation opportunities recently led me to serve on the Advisory Council for Bike Walk Knoxville.